 Choosing a countertop is never a simple task.
-It marks the point of encounter between aesthetics and function, both very important.
+It marks the point of encounter between aesthetics and function, both of which are very important.
 Today’s proposals for countertops satisfy the widest range of tastes.
-They are available in technological materials like Fenix NTM®, industrially inspired stainless steel, classic quartzes, marbles and stones, and new materials such as coloured glass and increasingly more hard-wearing laminates.
+They are available in technological materials like Fenix NTM® and NTA®, industrially inspired stainless steel, classic quartzes, marbles and stones, and coloured glass and hard-wearing laminates.

 The kitchen countertop contains the sink and cooktop, two fundamental elements to the functioning of any kitchen.
 It is also the space for cleaning, prepping, cutting and mixing foods, resting hot pots and pans, plating food and storing small kitchen appliances and everyday utensils.
 The best countertop is robust, water repellent, resistant to heat and humidity, hygienic and easy to clean.
 In practical terms, choices must also consider tactile pleasure, because the countertop is constantly being touched and brushed up against by anyone working in the kitchen.
 Above all, it is necessary to consider how the kitchen is used, its irrenouncable characteristics and desired aesthetic.
 The final choice aims at the ideal union between aesthetics and the technical characteristics of selected materials.